 If we weren’t meeting global oil demand through palm oil, another oilcrop would have to take its place.
 Would the alternatives be any better for the environment?

 We can compare crops in terms of their yields – how much oil we can produce from one hectare of land.
 This comparison is shown in the chart.34 Palm oil stands out immediately.
 It achieves a much higher yield than the alternatives.
-From each hectare of land, you can produce about four tonnes of palm oil.
-That’s nearly six times higher than alternatives such as sunflower or rapeseed oil (where you get about 0.7 tonnes per hectare); and twenty times higher than popular alternatives such as coconut or groundnut oil (where you get 0.2 tonnes per hectare).35
+From each hectare of land, you can produce about 2.9 tonnes of palm oil.
+That’s around four times higher than alternatives such as sunflower or rapeseed oil (where you get about 0.7 tonnes per hectare); and 10 to 15 times higher than popular alternatives such as coconut or groundnut oil .35

 Let’s take a look at how this comparison affects the global landscape of oilcrops in terms of production and land use.
-In the chart we see the breakdown of global vegetable oil production in 2017.
-The world produced 210 million tonnes of it.
+In the chart we see the breakdown of global vegetable oil production in 2018.
 On the left we have each crop’s share of global land use for vegetable oils; on the right we have its share of production.

 It’s of course true that some crops provide co-products in the process.
 The non-oil fraction of soybeans, for example, can be allocated to other uses such as high-protein animal feed.
 Therefore using this land to grow the crop is meeting other food demand at the same time.
 But this doesn’t change the fact that if the world requires a given amount of vegetable oil, it is the oil yield per hectare of each crop that we care about – regardless of whether it provides co-products in the process.

 What would be the impact of substituting palm oil?

 Palm oil achieves very high yields relative to other oilcrops.
 Why does this matter?